Relations and Functions

 Example 3: Is the relation expressed in the mapping diagram a function?

 Messy?
 Yes!
 Confusing?
 Not really.
-The only thing I am after is to observe if an element in the domain is being “greedy” by wanting to be paired to more than one element in the range.
-The element 15 has two arrows pointing to both 7 and 9.
+The only thing I am after is to observe if an element in the domain is being “greedy” by wanting to be paired with more than one element in the range.
+The element [latex]15[/latex] has two arrows pointing to [latex]7[/latex] and [latex]9[/latex].
 This is a clear violation of the requirement to be a function.
 A function is well behaved, that is, each element in the domain must point to one element in the range.
 Therefore, this relation is not a function.

-Example 4: Is the relation expressed in mapping diagram a function?
+Example 4: Is the relation expressed in the mapping diagram a function?

-If you think example 3 was “bad”, this is “worse”.
-A single element in the domain is being paired to four elements in the range.
-Remember, if an element in the domain is being associated to more than one element in range, the relation is automatically disqualified to be a function.
+If you think example #3 was bad, this example is the absolute worst!
+A single element in the domain is paired with four elements in the range.
+Remember, if an element in the domain is associated with more than one element in the range, the relation is automatically disqualified as a function.
 Thus, this relation is absolutely not a function.